rigb-y/angel-wm/readme.md

 sudo make install PREFIX=/usr
 ```

-Then, choose Angel through your session manager or use `.xinitrc`
+Then, choose Angel through your session manager or use `.xinitrc` and `startx`.

 ```
 # ~/.xinitrc
-startx angel
+exec angel
 ```

 ### A quick note about multi-monitor and focus